 2. Choose a name for your company

 If you have been thinking of starting a business for a long time, you probably have already invented a few possible names for your company.
-If not, you had better do so.
-Please bear the following characteristics of your company name in mind:
+If not, nows the time to get your creative juices flowing!
+Please bear in mind the following characteristics of your company name:

 - A short company name is easier to remember;

 - A descriptive company name can give your customers a clear idea of what exactly your company does;

 - A combination of a short name and an clear name would be a perfect option;

 - Your company name has to be unique.
 The name has to be checked for uniqueness with official bodies in Canada.
 Unless it is confirmed that no company, partnership or other business with this name is currently in existence in the country, you cannot use the name.